stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/CEC/readme.txt

    only the Device address and selecting the corresponding followers.
  - You can use also the STM3210B-EVAL with the UM0685 associated firmware as a CEC device.
-This configuration is available only when use a simple wire connected between STM3210B-EVAL PA.00 and STM32100B-EVAL PB.08 pins.
+This configuration is available only when use a simple wire connected between STM3210B-EVAL PA.00 and STM32100B-EVAL PB.08 or STM32100E-EVAL PB.08 pins.
 Don't forget to add a 27KOhm pull-up resistor on the STM3210B-EVAL PA.00 and to to connect all boards grounds together.

 In order to make the program work, you must do the following :
 - Create a project and setup all project configuration